Plevna General Store

-The Plevna General Store was a historic general merchandise store located at the corner of 3rd avenue and Main street in Plevna, Kansas, United States.
+The Plevna General Store was a historic general merchandise store located at the corner of 3rd Avenue and Main Street in Plevna, Kansas, United States.
 It was built in 1913 and was added to the National Register of Historic Places on December 22, 1988.
 The building was in continuous operation as a general store for 83 years until it was destroyed by a fire in 1997.

 History

 In the 1880s, local businessman Jeremiah Hinshaw purchased a general merchandise business in Plevna, Kansas.
-In 1897, Jeremiah sold a half interest of the general store to his brother Emmett Hinshaw, and the business became the Hinshaw and Hinshaw General Mercantile.
+In 1897, Jeremiah sold a half interest in the general store to his brother Emmett Hinshaw, and the business became the Hinshaw and Hinshaw General Mercantile.
 The original Hinshaw general store was located on the first floor of the Santa Fe Hotel, located at 301 S. Main Street in Plevna.

 1910s–1920s

 When the location of the original store was demolished to make space for a new bank building, the Hinshaw brothers were forced to relocate their business.
-They chose a location directly across the street to the north (219 S. Main street) in Plevna as the location for the new store.
+They chose a location directly across the street to the north (219 S. Main Street) in Plevna as the location for the new store.
 In September 1913, construction began on the new general store building.
 The new "Hinshaw and Hinshaw General Store" opened for business the week of November 17, 1913.

 In 1917, Emmett Hinshaw's son, N.H.
 "Jack" Hinshaw, purchased a one-quarter interest of stock in the business from his father and uncle.
 A year later, in 1918, Jeremiah Hinshaw left the business.
 Emmett continued to run the store until his death in 1928.

 1920s–1970s

-Following Emmett Hinshaw’s death in 1928, his son Jack took ownership of the store.
+Following Emmett Hinshaw's death in 1928, his son Jack took ownership of the store.
 Jack operated the store for the next 47 years until selling the business in 1975.